ZoeMZhou/Anomaly_Detection/README.md

 # Anomaly_Detection

-Fraud detection using autoender

-Project data and step-by-step instructions
-The goal of this project is to to detect illegitimate connections in a computer network using an autoencoder
+# The goal of this project is to to detect illegitimate connections in a computer network using an autoencoder

 Data set description
 Data set for this project is from The Third International Knowledge Discovery and Data Mining Tools Competition at KDD-99, The Fifth International Conference on Knowledge Discovery and Data Mining.
 File kddCupTrain.csv with the data necessary for this project contains only one of multiple types of attacks (see below).